 The availability of satellite internet and wireless technologies allows us to remain in constant communication with trained emergency physicians.
-We offer rugged mobile medical clinics, ambulance support teams, and medical response tents staffed by fire line qualified medics, registered nurses, and midlevel providers.
-Our medical response teams are equipped to live and work in harsh conditions and carry a full complement of prescription medications, IV solutions, and wound care supplies.
+We offer rugged mobile medical clinics, ambulance support teams, and medical response tents staffed by fire line qualified medics, registered nurses, and healthcare providers.
+Our teams are equipped to live and work in harsh conditions and carry a full complement of prescription medications, IV solutions, and wound care supplies.

 The Executive Team